mimran1980/rusteron_gsr/docs/aws-eks-dpdk-ena-runbook.md

   node bootstrap systemd unit on every dedicated node.
 - Node label `rusteron-dpdk/ena=true` on the dedicated nodes and the `rusteron-dpdk` taint tolerated by the DaemonSet.
+- Both dedicated nodes in the **same cluster placement group**.
+Placement group
+  + ENA Express are the dominant inter-node latency levers on Nitro; without a shared placement group the §12 numbers are not representative.
+The acceptance script reads `placement/placement-group-name` from IMDS on both nodes, warns when it is absent, and fails the run when the two nodes differ.
+- Node kernel cmdline carries `isolcpus`/`nohz_full` for the DPDK pod's CPU set and a `max_cstate` cap (provisioned at launch; needs a node replace).
+The bootstrap warns when they are missing. `chronyd` active — ENA has no hardware PTP, so DPDK timestamps are software-derived and need a disciplined host clock.
 - Built binaries (see §4 of the acceptance script header):
   - `dpdk-harness` with `--features dpdk` (release),
   - `media_driver` release binary,